kevinkong/Emmagee/README.md

  * Issues:
  * Tags: Android, Java

-## Features

-* Process-specific monitoring
-* Real-time data displaying
-* User-defined collecting interval

 ## Why should I use Emmagee?

-Unlike other performance test tools that only do system-level monitoring, Emmagee provides the ability to monitor any single App.
+Unlike most other performance test tools that only do system-level monitoring, Emmagee provides the ability to monitor any single App.
 Other advantages that you should not miss:
 * Open source
 * Easy to use
+* Process-specific monitoring
 * Floating window rendering real-time process status
 * CSV format report that can be converted into any other format you want
+* User-defined collecting interval
 * Fully support Android 2.2 and above

 ## How to use Emmagee?